 Strategies are generally short to medium in term and may be a continuation of projects from the previous business plan or BCMB staff operations that demonstrated success.
 Strategies support key objectives and have an information, communication and reporting focus.

 a.
-Continue to collaborate on joint communications and initiatives with the Alberta Recycling Management Authority (ARMA) and Alberta Used Oil Management Association (AUOMA).
+Continue to collaborate on joint communications and initiatives with other recycling, environmental and regulatory organizations.

 Customer Excellence, awareness